jamesward/play2torial/JAVA.md

     <script src="@routes.Assets.at("javascripts/index.min.js")" type="text/javascript"></script>

-Check out the app in your browser:
+Check out the app in your browser and verify that the list of tasks is displayed:
 [http://localhost:9000/](http://localhost:9000/)